What was the best spring news for every top-25 team?

 19. USF

-Quarterback Quinton Flowers had to learn an entirely new offensive scheme this spring, and he seemed to make the adjustment well, picking up the quicker pace and passing elements that are involved.
-In the backfield, D'Ernest Johnson had a nice spring and so did receiver Marquez Valdes-Scantling. -- Adelson
+Quarterback Quinton Flowers had to learn a new offensive scheme this spring, and he seemed to make the adjustment well, picking up the quicker pace and passing elements that are involved.
+In the backfield, D'Ernest Johnson had a nice spring.
+So did receiver Marquez Valdes-Scantling. -- Adelson

 20. West Virginia

-Quarterback Will Grier was absolutely awesome in West Virginia's spring game, completing 12 of 18 passes for 202 yards.
+Quarterback Will Grier was awesome in West Virginia's spring game, completing 12 of 18 passes for 202 yards.
 The Mountaineers have some retooling to do elsewhere.
 But if Grier can still be the quarterback he was on track to be at Florida, then West Virginia could be a load this season. -- Trotter

 21. Florida

 The Gators were thrilled with the play of their wide receivers this spring, but seeing the positive development of quarterback Feleipe Franks was the most important takeaway for Floirda's staff.
-He can actually stretch a defense with the deep ball, and his knowledge of the offense has grown tremendously.
+He can stretch a defense with the deep ball, and his knowledge of the offense has grown tremendously.
 Is he ready to start every weekend in the SEC?
 Maybe not, but he made positive strides and looked every bit the part during the latter part of the spring.
 His competition with Kyle Trask isn't over, and more quarterbacks, including last year's starter, Luke Del Rio, will enter the fray during fall camp. -- Aschoff

 22. Virginia Tech

 The Hokies' biggest worry isn't quarterback.
-Sure, coach Justin Fuente told us all that before the spring, but did we really believe him?
+Sure, coach Justin Fuente told us that before the spring, but did we really believe him?
 As it turns out, Josh Jackson, A.J.
 Bush and freshman Hendon Hooker all looked pretty good this spring.
 Sure, there are some bigger questions about who'll fill in the supporting cast, but in the wake of Jerod Evans' surprise departure, it sure looks like the Hokies have some options for his replacement. -- Hale

 23. Texas